Last reviewed: 21 Nov 2024

 Type 2 diabetes mellitus in adults

 Common disorder characterized by insulin resistance and relative insulin deficiency.
-Most patients are asymptomatic and are diagnosed through screening (abnormal fasting plasma glucose, hemoglobin A1c, and/or oral glucose tolerance test).[1]
-Strong risk factors include older age, overweight/obesity, physical inactivity, prior gestational diabetes mellitus, prediabetes, nonwhite ancestry, family history of diabetes, or polycystic ovary syndrome.[1]
+Often people with type 2 diabetes mellitus are asymptomatic and it is detected on screening.
+Symptoms, when present, may indicate overt hyperglycemia.
+Strong risk factors include older age, smoking, overweight/obesity, physical inactivity, prior gestational diabetes mellitus, prediabetes, nonwhite ancestry, family history of diabetes, or polycystic ovary syndrome.[1][2]

 Type 1 diabetes mellitus